Half a league, half a league,

 A poem by Lord Alfred Tennyson.
 Funny!
-This was the first thing that crossed my mind when i decided to write about this topic …
+This was the first thing that crossed my mind when I decided to write about this topic.
+Dramatic?
+Yes!

-In the list of top 5 things humans can’t live without, i will definitely list the credit cards.
-A credit card can be the ultimate savior.
-Perhaps its one of the most useful piece of plastic.
-But if you put aside all it’s materialistic boons you can see that later on, it becomes a part of you.
-It has a very dark side (ooh!) – an undeniable fact, because today or tomorrow we will eventually get seduced by the pocket-sized plastic!
+In the list of top 5 things humans can’t live without, I will definitely list the credit cards.
+A credit card can be a savior.
+Perhaps it’s one of the most useful pieces of plastic.
+But if you put aside all its materialistic boons, you can see that later on, it becomes a part of you.
+It has a very dark side (ooh!) – an undeniable fact because today or tomorrow we will eventually get seduced by the pocket-sized plastic!

-Even with all your psychological reasoning (more like restraining your shopping neurosis), you try to resist the temptation to own a credit card but you still end up getting one.
+Even with all your psychological reasoning (more like restraining your shopping neurosis), you try to resist the temptation to own a credit card, but you still end up getting one.
 The reasons are many.
-It can be age-old satanic urges or it can be because you got tranced by the mesmerizing personality of credit card sellers or maybe got it as a freebie with a new salary account or else opted for it due to other benefits.
-By benefits, here i mean the EMI option (equated monthly installment option) for products sold online.
+It can be age-old satanic urges, or it can be because you got tranced by the mesmerizing personality of credit card sellers or maybe got it as a freebie with a new salary account or else opted for it due to other benefits like EMI.

-A month ago my husband opened an account with a premium-rated bank.
-He also applied for a credit card to avail this EMI option.
-He deposited 10,000 rupees as the initial amount for opening the account and submitted all the documents from address proofs to salary documents to the bank.
-He was told to wait 2 weeks.
+A month ago, I opened an account with a premium-rated bank and applied for a credit card.
+I deposited 10,000 rupees as the minimum initial amount for opening the account and submitted all the documents from address proofs to salary documents to the bank.
+I was told to wait two weeks.

-After two impatient weeks, i called the bank to find out the status.
-Obviously, they did not have a single clue about it!
-Its obvious because you don’t actually get a definite answer from one person.
+After two impatient weeks, I called up the bank to find out the status.
+As usual, they did not have a single clue about it!
+I should have known it because you don’t actually get a definite answer from one person.

 Oh, it’s a miracle!
 The being at the other end happened to answer my question.
 However, the happiness did not last long.
 The application for the credit card got rejected.